Pipe-and-cable-laying plough

-A pipe-and-cable-laying plough or moleplough is a method to bury cables or pipes.
+A pipe-and-cable-laying plough or pipe-laying mole plough is a piece of construction equipment to bury cables or pipes.
 The machinery is a form of a subsoiler with a single blade.
-It is used to lay buried services of virtually any description, for drainage, water, electricity, telecommunications, gas supply etc..
-A coil of the service pipe/cable is mounted on the tractor and is led down a guide behind the blade, and is left buried behind the plough in a single operation, without the need to predig a deep trench and re-fill it.
+It is used to lay buried services of virtually any description like drainage, water, electricity, telecommunications, and gas supply.
+A coil of the service pipe/cable is mounted on the tractor and is led down a guide behind the blade, and is left buried behind the plough in a single operation, without the need to dig a deep trench and re-fill it.